edermanoel94/localstack/README.md

 func before() {

+    // first parameter is to create a json file of localstack docker configurations and
-    // pass services which u will use localStack, err := localstack.New(localstack.S3, localstack.SQS)
+	// second parameter is service that you want to use, if not pass will get all services localStack, err := localstack.New(false, localstack.S3, localstack.SNS)

 	if err != nil {
 		// treat your error here